commenthropha/year2-notes/cs258/intro-to-dbms/main.md

 In this model, databases are comprised of **tables** (also called [[Relation||relations]]), which themselves consist of **rows** (also called [[Tuple|tuples]]) and **columns** which represent an individual characteristic/attribute of interest of that entity

-The structure or shape of the data in the table is called the [[table schema]].
-The set of tables schemas in a database is called the [[database schema]].
+The structure or shape of the data in the table is called the [[Table Schema]].
+The set of tables schemas in a database is called the [[Database Schema]].
 ## Formal Definitions
 - [[Tuple]]
 - [[Relation]]